Sunamganj-2

-Sunamganj-2 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2017 by Joya Sengupta of the Awami League.
+Sunamganj-2 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh by Joya Sengupta, elected as Independent politician in 2024.

 Boundaries

-The constituency encompasses Derai and Sullah upazilas.
+The constituency encompasses Derai and Shllah upazilas.

 History

 The constituency was created in 1984 from the Sylhet-2 constituency when the former Sylhet District was split into four districts: Sunamganj, Sylhet, Moulvibazar, and Habiganj.

 Members of Parliament

 Elections

 Suranjit Sengupta died in February 2017.
 Joya Sengupta, his widow, was elected in a March 2017 by-election.

 Suranjit Sengupta was elected unopposed in the 2014 general election after opposition parties withdrew their candidacies in a boycott of the election.